limdingwen/test-os/README.md

 # TestOS
 Test OS is a very barebone operating system that it loaded by the BIOS into 0x7c00 and from there, executes assembly instructions immediately.
-No EFI, no config, no boot folders, no bullshit.
+No EFI, no config, no boot folders.
 It's like programming for the C64, but for modern computers!

-Written fully in hex (yes!), by a hex editor only.
+Written fully in hex, by a hex editor only.

 Based on tutorial: http://www.brokenthorn.com/Resources/OSDev3.html